 What is the weather like on Kilimanjaro in October, November and December?

 October on Kilimanjaro is a great shoulder month to trek.
 Weather conditions are good and the slopes less busy.
 November on Kilimanjaro is a short rainy month.
-If you plan to trek this month we recommend the northern approach on the Rongai, which is generally dry.
+If you plan to trek this month I recommend the northern approach on the Rongai, which is generally dry.
 December is a cold month, usually with lots of snow.
 Trekking is fine if you don't mind the cold.
 December on Kilimanjaro allows for a Christmas or New Year summit, which has become popular.

 Mount Kilimanjaro Temperature